Farthest North - Gwen Walstrand

 Ice Remembers - Alli Harper

 Ice is the archivist of the world, holding centuries in its translucent layers.
 Each trapped bubble is a whisper of ancient winds, a chronicle of forgotten seasons—snowfall, ash, storms, and sunlight pressed into memory.
-Alli Harper's luminous collection of images reminds us that in the evolving story of the Earth, even the most enduring forms are transient.

 A Walk in the Park - Casey Visco

-Casey Visco’s collection of photographic observations were made during daily walks in the riverfront parks and trails around Asheville, North Carolina.
+Casey Visco’s photographic observations were made during daily walks in the riverfront parks and trails around Asheville, North Carolina.
 Visco’s work reminds us that our ordinary earthbound moments can be full of beauty and quiet meaning.

 Light Passed Between Us - Frances Bukovsky